readthedocs/blog/aws-migration.rst

 Read the Docs Community downtime due to migrations to AWS
 =========================================================

-We wanted to make you aware that on Friday, January 29 at 1pm PST (4pm EST, 20:00 UTC), Read the Docs Community (readthedocs.org) will be having a **scheduled dashboard downtime of approximately 4 hours**.
+We wanted to make you aware that on Friday, February 12th at 1pm PST (4pm EST, 20:00 UTC), Read the Docs Community (readthedocs.org) will be having a **scheduled dashboard downtime of approximately 4 hours**.

 To ensure minimal impact for our users,